Redwolf917/Habit-Spark-React/README.md

-ALl code inside Old-Reference-Code is purely for reference.
+All code inside Old-Reference-Code is purely for reference.